-Take the decision of the West to go to war with Iraq in 2003.
+So, take the decision of the West to go to war with Iraq in 2003.
 One primary source was in a senior position in Iraq who had an agenda.
 He was convincing people to believe him who, in turn, wanted him to be right.
-Trouble is Saddam was not going to disagree either as he tried to keep his neighbours guessing that he may have dangerous toys.
+Trouble is Saddam was not going to disagree either.
+Why?
+He tried to keep his neighbours guessing that he may have dangerous toys.

 So this shows us that not all of the sources will be reliable, but most of it has to be taken seriously.

 You may want the intelligence you have to be true.
 It could make you a lot of money.